 You will often have either a short verb conjugation quiz or a brief dictée in class (sometimes as part of a scheduled contrôle).

 Announced and unannounced quizzes will be given regularly.
 These quizzes can test any

 of the skills: reading, writing (grammar/vocabulary/culture), pronunciation or listening.
 The objective is to verify progress and comprehension in class.

-These must be typed, with accents, triple spaced, spell checked, and handed in during class on the date they appear on the syllabus.
+These must be typed, with accents, double spaced, spell checked, and handed in at the start of class on the date they appear on the syllabus.

-Academic honesty: all written work must be original; that is, imagined and written entirely on your own, without assistance.
-Academic dishonesty is a serious offense and will be punished accordingly.
-You may consult a French tutor or the French Assistant only after having corrected your mistakes yourself.
+All written work must be original; that is, imagined and written entirely on your own, without assistance.
+Academic dishonesty is a serious offense and, as stated above, will lead to sanctions.
+You may consult a French tutor or the French Language Assistant only after having corrected your mistakes yourself.
 The tutor/assistant cannot correct your mistakes; s/he can only guide you.

 These are unit-based tests on your oral comprehension skills, spelling, vocabulary, grammar, and cultural knowledge.
 Each of them is designed to evaluate your

 understanding of the grammar and vocabulary covered in each unit.
 You may also

 There will be a three-hour written exam on the date specified by the college.
 For the oral section of the exam, you will sign up with one or more of your peers to do a 5-minute skit during the last week of class.
 It will be a time for you to display the linguistic skills and cultural knowledge acquired during the semester, as well as to show off your enthusiasm, humor, and creativity!